phaakma/linz_wfs/readme.md

 7. Check there is a staging.gdb file geodatabase.
 8. Open the staging.gdb in ArcGIS Pro.
 9. Check there is a feature class called "layer_xxxxxx" which contains the full download.
-10. Check there is a feature class called "layer_xxxxxx_changeset_xxxxxxx" which contains a changeset, if one was processed.
+10. Check there is a feature class called "layer_xxxxxx_changeset_xxxxxxx" which contains a changeset, if one has been processed.
 11. Check there is a polygon feature class called "extent".
 It will be empty at first.

 ### Directory Structure